 Again from UCLA:

 Try different sizes before you settle on one that fits.
 Use tape, tubing or grips to increase the diameter of existing pens.

-It’s also important that the pen you choose have a comfortable, textured grip for your fingers and thumbs.
+It’s also important that the pen you choose has a comfortable, textured grip for your fingers and thumbs.
 A smooth-barreled pen will allow your fingers to slide down toward the tip, into that pinched grip that makes for cramps and poor handwriting.

 Uni-Ball Alpha-Gel Soft-Grip Ballpoint Pen – It has a soft rubber cushion that makes for a light, easy hold and the gel ink guarantees smooth writing.
 You can read an excellent in-depth review by Elizabeth over at No Pen intended

 OK, now it’s your turn.
 We want to hear what you look for when you’re choosing the right ink pen.